executablebooks/sphinx-tomyst/docs/source/config.rst

 tomyst_static_file_path
 ~~~~~~~~~~~~~~~~~~~~~~~

-An array which takes path of your static folders, relative to the project's ``confdir``.
+A list which takes the path of your static folders, relative to the project's ``confdir``.
 It creates the directory structure of the path, inside the output directory: ``_build/myst``;
 and then copies over the files inside the given path.